feedhenry-staff/fh-dev-proxy/README.md

 an issue is _very_ slim.

 ## Usage
-Below two options are described that will allow you to utilise your shiny new development proxy.

-#### Option 1
-Configure your hosts file to redirect all requests for the host in question to your proxy instance.
-Totally seemples!

-#### Option 2
 For most projects that use HTTP(S) requests you're probably using the fantastic _request_ module, and if that's the case then you're in luck!
 To make _request_ proxy requests to specific hosts for you, simply set a proxy option when making